Preservation activities at the François-Mitterrand Library consist of the following:

 - manual binding and gilding

 - restoration and major repairs (printed materials and performing arts items)

 - minor preparations for documents intended for open access

 - Custom document packaging: the workshop has a cutting table, enabling it to produce large quantities of custom boxes

-The Central section also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).
+The Technical section also has a workshop for preparing documents for internal exhibitions (backing, framing, and making support media).

 It manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.